 May I take courses during the summer at IUP or at another college or university?

 Many students decide to take courses during one or more summer sessions.
 This often permits students to register for a lighter course load during the Fall and/or Spring semester, or helps them to stay on track with plans to progress to the clinical phase of the program.
 IUP also offers online courses during the three-week Winter session between the Fall and Spring semesters.
 While some students elect to complete summer courses at IUP, other students take classes at a college or university closer to their homes.
 The Allied Health coordinator assists students who plan to take courses elsewhere.
 A helpful website to investigate equivalent courses is the Online Transfer Credit Equivalency System.

 When will I be ready to start the clinical component of the program, and when would I graduate?

 All courses in the pre-clinical phase of the program must be completed before progressing to the clinical year.
-Each affiliating School of Clinical Laboratory Science establishes its own calendar, with most schools beginning classes in July or August.
-Since the clinical phase is actually twelve months, clinical laboratory science students graduate in August once the clinical phase is completed.
+Each affiliating School of Medical Technology establishes its own calendar, with most schools beginning classes in July or August.
+Since the clinical phase is actually twelve months, medical technology students graduate in August once the clinical phase is completed.

-Since IUP does not guarantee admission to an affiliating School of Clinical Laboratory Science, what will I do if I am not admitted to one?
+Since IUP does not guarantee admission to an affiliating School of Medical Technology, what will I do if I am not admitted to one?

-Admission to a School of Clinical Laboratory Science is competitive.
+Admission to a School of Medical Technology is competitive.
 The best approach to being admitted is to be successful in your studies while at IUP.
 The higher your grade point average, the more likely you will be admitted to the school of your choice.
 If a student is not admitted, it is most likely because of low grades, especially in key science courses.
 In this case, a student may decide to repeat courses to earn higher grades and then reapply for admission.